casualcomputer/accounting_fraud/README.md

 3. how the original paper handles time dependencies

 # Deliverables Schedules
-1. getting the indicator table ready in Python code saved in rnn.ipynb file (Apr 25, 2021)
+1. getting the indicator table ready in Python code saved in rnn2.ipynb file (Apr 25, 2021)

 # Work